30 years later, Nintendo is localizing the first Fire Emblem game

-Nintendo's new Vault program has a new addition: a limited-time port of Fire Emblem: Shadow Dragon and the Blade of the Light, localized for the US for the first time ever.
+Nintendo's new Vault program has a new addition: a limited-time localized port of Fire Emblem: Shadow Dragon and the Blade of the Light.
 It's the first time that the original Fire Emblem game has been released in the United States.

 The series only gained a foothold in the west after its protagonist Marth was an unlockable character in Super Smash Bros.
 Melee.
 After that, the series made the jump to the Game Boy Advance.